Buildspace

 When building agents or automations that interact with Buildspace, always use --json to get reliable, parseable output:

-buildspace app create --name "Agent App" --json | jq '.app.slug'
+BUILDSPACE_TOKEN=<pat> buildspace app create --name "Agent App" --json | jq '.app.slug'

-# Check deploy status programmatically
+# Check current deploy status programmatically

-buildspace deploy status --json | jq '.deployments[0].status'
+buildspace deploy status --json | jq '.environments[0].status'

 # List env vars for processing